gilesbowkett/syrinx/readme.md

 permissions necessary to create/edit a file called `since.csv`, you can then run `functional_core_imperative_shell.rb` against it to see a list of links along with who tweeted them.
 The list's sorted into categories, which are easy to define in the Ruby script as a constant.
+It's a simple toy example; the code has other capacities and my long-term goals for it are a bit bigger.